cobbzilla/hokeylization/README.md

 Here is an example of what *not to do*:

-    hokey -L es -o templates/es templates    # <--- DON'T DO THIS!
+    hokey -l es -o templates/es templates    # <--- DON'T DO THIS!

 When this runs, translated files are written to `templates/es`, and thus become new source files to translate, since they are under `templates/` -- this process continues